corinm/aircraft-go/README.md

 # Aircraft

-Combines local ADS-B data with other data sources and notifies about interesting aircraft
+Combines local ADS-B data with other data sources and notifies about interesting aircraft.

 ## Overview

 ### Key features

-- In progress: Triggers Push Notifications when interesting aircraft are spotted by tar1090
+- Triggers Push Notifications when interesting aircraft are spotted by tar1090
 - Keeps track of all seen aircraft

 ### Diagram